-These guidelines have been developed in a cooperative effort by the Fire Protection Equipment Committee, Fire Prevention Officers Section of the California Fire Chiefs Association, and the State Fire Marshal's Fire Alarm Advisory Committee.
+These guidelines are developed in a cooperation with the Fire Protection Equipment Committee, Fire Prevention Officers Section of the California Fire Chiefs Association, and the State Fire Marshal's Fire Alarm Advisory Committee.
 They were established under various editions of the Uniform Fire Code, the California Fire Code, and National Fire Protection Standard 72.

 Please submit four (4) sets of plans and all applicable fees to the Fire Prevention Division.

-Information should be provided which clearly identifies the purpose for which the equipment or devices are listed.
-This information may be provided by State Fire Marshal listing sheets and supplemented by manufacturers specification sheet.
+Provide information which clearly identifies the purpose of equipment or devices are listed.
+This information may be provided by State Fire Marshal listing sheets and supplemented by manufacturer specification sheet.

 NFPA 72 standard defines fire alarm systems as Local, Auxiliary, Remote Station, Proprietary or Central Station.
-All life safety evacuation systems are classified as local.
-Each has unique characteristics and specific design and installation requirements.
-The type of system shall be identified to enable the plan checker to verify that it is appropriate for the installation.
+All life safety evacuation systems are classified as local with unique characteristics and specific design and installation requirements.
+The type of system shall be identified to enable the plan checker to verify it is appropriate for the installation.

-When voice message evacuation systems are required, as for High-rise and Assembly occupancies, the content of these messages shall be submitted for approval.
-Voice messages in languages other than English shall also be identified when acceptable to the AHJ.
-Any alert tones preceding or following the voice message shall also be described along with the number of times the message will repeat.
+When voice message evacuation systems are required, as for high-rise and assembly occupancies, the content of these messages must be submitted for approval.
+Voice messages in languages other than English must also be identified.
+Describe any alert tones preceding or following the voice message and number of times the message repeats.

-A written description or matrix chart shall be provided to define the events, which occur when, various initiating devices are activated.
-The description should include details relating to annunciation, evacuation warning, remote signaling and activation of fire safety control functions, as applicable.
+A written description or matrix chart to define the events, which occur when various initiating devices are activated.
+Description should include details relating to annunciation, evacuation warning, remote signaling, and activation of fire safety control functions, as applicable.

-For example, the activation of a lobby smoke detector might recall elevators, shut down air handling systems, close fire doors, sound a general evacuation alarm, transmit an alarm signal to a central station and announce the location at the fire alarm control panel.
-A smoke detector in another location may cause a different sequence of events to occur and this must be clearly identified.
+For example, the activation of a lobby smoke detector might recall elevators, shut down air handling systems, close fire doors, sound a general evacuation alarm, transmit an alarm signal to a central station, and announce the location at the fire alarm control panel.
+A smoke detector in another location may cause a different sequence of events to occur.

 Stockton Fire Department does not permit combinations (burglar and fire for example).

-Detailed information should be provided relating to special features such as pre-signal alarm or positive alarm sequence for evacuation warning delay, cross zoning of detectors, alarm verification feature for smoke detectors, and activation of special extinguishing systems.
+Detailed information relating to special features such as pre-signal alarm or positive alarm sequence for evacuation warning delay, cross zoning of detectors, alarm verification feature for smoke detectors, and activation of special extinguishing systems.

-NFPA 72 specifies that a fire alarm system classified as Central Station Service must have a UL certificate issued as evidence that the installation is fully in compliance with applicable NFPA standards and that a maintenance contract is in effect.
-However, by local ordinance ALL required fire alarm systems must be UL Certified.
+For fire alarm system classified as Central Station Service with a UL certificate issued as evidence the installation is in compliance with applicable NFPA standards and a maintenance contract is in effect.
+By local ordinance ALL required fire alarm systems must be UL Certified.

 The symbols used on plans and drawings to indicate various fire alarm components and devices shall be clearly identified in a legend, which indicates quantities of devices along with manufacturer's names and model numbers.
 The symbols should be distinctive and clearly understood by the plan reviewer.
 NFPA, NEMA and others have developed recommended sets of standard fire alarm symbols, which are commonly used.

-Information pertaining to the number and types of circuits to be used for transmission of signals to a remote monitoring facility should be provided, along with the type of transmission used.
+Number and types of circuits used for transmission of signals to a remote monitoring facility should be provided, along with the type of transmission used.

-Cross section diagrams or elevation drawings are necessary for areas in which heat, smoke or flame detectors are provided in order to verify that mounting locations and spacing of detectors as related to the type of ceiling or roof construction and height are in accordance with NFPA 72 standards.
+Cross-section diagrams or elevation drawings for areas in which heat, smoke or flame detectors are provided, to verify that mounting locations and spacing of detectors for the type of ceiling or roof construction and height are in accordance with NFPA 72 standards.

-Calculations shall be provided to verify that standby batteries or other approved secondary power source is adequate for the specified standby requirements of the system in the event of loss of primary power, as specified by NFPA standards.
+Provide calculations to verify standby batteries or other approved secondary power source is adequate for the specified standby requirements of the system, in the event of loss of primary power, as specified by NFPA standards.

-Calculations shall be based upon the summation of two calculations: One for supervisory non-alarm condition and one for the alarm load condition.
+Base calculations on the sum of two calculations: One for supervisory non-alarm condition and one for the alarm load condition.

-The alarm load is generally based upon the assumption that 10% of the alarm inputs and 100% of the alarm outputs are in alarm condition.
+The alarm load is generally based on the assumption that 10% of the alarm inputs and 100% of the alarm outputs are in alarm condition.

-Current requirements for individual components in both supervisory and alarm conditions shall be verified with the manufacturers specification sheets.
+Current requirements for individual components in both supervisory and alarm conditions verified with the manufacturer specification sheet.

 A summary of standby (supervisory) and alarm times as specified by NFPA standards, to be included in the calculations, are listed below.
 The calculations will determine the minimum ampere-hour capacity of the standby battery or minimum requirements for an equivalent secondary source.

-Calculations shall be provided to verify that voltage drop in alarm notification appliance circuits is not excessive.
-These calculations shall be based upon the length and size (wire gauge) of the circuit conductors and the maximum alarm current required.
+Provide calculations to verify voltage drop in alarm notification appliance circuits is not excessive.
+Calculations are based on the length and size (wire gauge) of the circuit conductors and the maximum alarm current required.

-In either case, it is recommended that the maximum permissible voltage drop not exceed 10% of the system supply voltage unless local codes specify otherwise.
+In either case, recommend the maximum permissible voltage drop not exceed 10% of the system supply voltage unless local codes specify otherwise.

 Voltage (pressure) drop in a circuit is the result of wire resistance, which is determined by both the size (diameter) and length.
 It can be compared with the drop in water pressure in a hose line resulting from friction loss, with identical factors involved: the size and length of the hose.

 Excessive pressure drop in a hose line can reduce the flow in GPM to an unacceptable level.
-Similarly, excessive voltage drop in a circuit can reduce current flow (amperes) to the extent that it may be inadequate to properly operate power-consuming electrical devices.
+Similarly, excessive voltage drop in a circuit can reduce current flow (amperes) that it may be inadequate to properly operate power-consuming electrical devices.

-The single line or 'riser" diagram indicates system components connected to individual circuits in the system.
-Components connected to a common circuit are shown as being connected by a single line, regardless of the number of conductors actually used for the circuit.
-The number of conductors in each wiring segment will be indicated by right angle marks across the single line at that point or by other appropriate means.
+The single line or riser diagram indicates system components connected to individual circuits in the system.
+Components connected to a common circuit are shown as being connected by a single line, regardless of the number of conductors used for the circuit.
+Indicate the number of conductors in each wiring segment by right angle marks across the single line at that point or by other appropriate means.

 The term "riser diagram" frequently used to describe this drawing does not refer to a sprinkler riser.

 Part 3 of Title 24 CCR, the California Electrical Code (CEC) limits the amount of conduit fill to a maximum of 40%.
-Chapter 9 of Part 3 provides tables indicating the maximum number of conductors of various sizes, which can be used in various sizes of conduit in order to comply with the 40% limitations.
+Chapter 9 of Part 3 provides tables indicating the maximum number of conductors of various sizes, to be used in various sizes of conduit to comply with the 40% limitations.

-This list may help you get through the process.
-Please review it before sending in your plans and documentation.
+These lists may help with the process.
+Please review each before sending in plans and documents.

-If you have questions regarding any of these requirements or if you are ready for an inspection, please contact the Fire Prevention Division.
+For questions about or ready for inspection, please contact the Fire Prevention Division.